 Decimal points in Table 1 was written as comma, should be written as dot to be consistent with the rest of the article.

+The commas in Table 1 have been changed to dots.

 At line 99, one cannot "eliminate" electro-kinetic forces.
 I think the word "counter" better fits in here.

+The word “eliminate” has been changed to “reduce the effect of” which better fits the desired effect of applying more pressure.

 Additional Comments to Authors: